 Under our Bylaws, our Board elects our executive officers annually.
 Each executive officer remains in office until that officer ceases to be an officer or his or her successor is elected.
 There are no family relationships among any of our executive officers.
-As of the close of business on June 7, 2021, our executive officers were as follows:
+As of the close of business on April 10, 2023, our executive officers were as follows:

-Name Age Position Held with Registrant Christopher S. Bradshaw 44 President and Chief Executive Officer David F. Stepanek 55 Executive Vice President, Sales and Chief Transformation Officer Alan Corbett 63 Senior Vice President, Europe, Africa, Middle East, Asia and Australia and Search and Rescue Crystal L. Gordon 42 Senior Vice President, General Counsel, Head of Government Affairs, and Corporate Secretary Jennifer D. Whalen 47 Senior Vice President, Chief Financial Officer
+Name Age Position Held with Registrant Christopher S. Bradshaw 46 President and Chief Executive Officer Alan Corbett 65 Chief Operating Officer, Government Services Elizabeth Matthews 53 Senior Vice President, General Counsel, Head of Government Affairs, and Corporate Secretary Stuart Stavley 50 Chief Operating Officer, Offshore Energy Services David F. Stepanek 57 Executive Vice President, Chief Transformation Officer Jennifer D. Whalen 49 Senior Vice President, Chief Financial Officer

-Christopher S. Bradshaw has served as a Director and our President and Chief Executive Officer since June 2020.
-He previously served as President and Chief Executive Officer of Era from November 2014 to June 2020 and Chief Financial Officer of Era from October 2012 to September 2015.
-Mr. Bradshaw was appointed a director of Era in February 2015.
-He served as Era's Acting Chief Executive Officer from August 2014 to November 2014.
-From 2009 until 2012, Mr. Bradshaw served as Managing Partner and Chief Financial Officer of U.S. Capital Advisors LLC, an independent financial advisory firm that he co-founded.
-Prior to co-founding U.S. Capital Advisors LLC, Mr. Bradshaw was an energy investment banker at UBS Securities LLC, Morgan Stanley & Co., and PaineWebber Incorporated.
-He received a degree in Economics and Government from Dartmouth College.
+Christopher S. Bradshaw has served as President and Chief Executive Officer of the Company, currently known as Bristow Group Inc. and previously known as Era Group Inc., since 2014.
+Mr. Bradshaw has been a Director of the Company since February 2015.
+He served as Chief Financial Officer of Era Group Inc. from October 2012 to September 2015.
+From 2009 until 2012, Mr. Bradshaw served as Managing Partner and Chief Financial Officer of U.S. Capital Advisors LLC, an independent financial advisory firm.
+Prior to co-founding U.S. Capital Advisors LLC, he was an energy investment banker at UBS Securities LLC, Morgan Stanley & Co., and PaineWebber Incorporated.
+Mr. Bradshaw serves on the board of directors of The National Ocean Industries Association (NOIA) and HeliOffshore.
+He graduated cum laude from Dartmouth College with a degree in Economics and Government.